 If you use Shopify as your ecommerce platform and Printful as your fulfillment service, you have the option to override Shopify’s shipping rates and use Printful’s instead.
 You can set it up automatically if you have a Shopify Advanced account (link to video instructions here).

-If you do not have the Shopify Advanced account, you can do this manually by setting up your shipping rates based on weights that mimic our standard shipping costs.
+If you sell several types of products, things get a bit more complicated.
+In this case, you’ll need to set up your shipping rates based on weights that mimic our standard shipping costs.
 It’s a time-consuming process, but we’ll walk you through it step by step.

 First, sort all the items from Printful’s product lineup into product classes based on their shipping cost (this should be done according to products you will offer).
 Then calculate the average domestic shipping cost for the first product, and each additional product.
 Click here for more info on Printful’s shipping prices and international rates.